 Kiev announced on Tuesday that the websites of the Ministry of Defense and those of two public banks had been targeted by a cyberattack, the Ukrainian authorities pointing the finger “the aggressor”, an expression generally used to refer to Russia.
 A large computer attack is one of the scenarios evoked as being the harbinger of a classic military offensive.

 At the same time, the Russian Parliament has asked President Putin to recognize the independence of the breakaway territories in eastern Ukraine.
-Asked about the issue, Kremlin spokesman Dmitry Peskov assured reporters that there was currently no “no official decision”but that the request of the deputies “reflected the opinion of the population” Russian.
+Asked regarding the issue, Kremlin spokesman Dmitry Peskov assured reporters that there was currently no “no official decision”but that the request of the deputies “reflected the opinion of the population” Russian.
 This recognition would be a “unarmed aggression”warned the French Minister of Foreign Affairs, Jean-Yves Le Drian, at the National Assembly.

 The World with AFP